An Acting AG with Neither the Legal, Ethical, Moral or Judicial Qualifications

 Has Trump Found His Roy Cohn in Matthew Whitaker?

 Then we speak with Cory Brettschneider, a professor of political science at Brown University as well as a visiting professor of law at Fordham Law School and author of the new book “The Oath and the Office: A Guide to the Constitution for Future Presidents”.
 He joins us to discuss whether Trump has found his Roy Cohn in Matthew Whitaker and how Whitaker does not believe in Marbury Versus Madison which is the foundation of our judiciary, but believes that judges should be chosen on whether they “Are people of Faith.
 Do they have a biblical view of justice?”

 The Looming Possibility of Impeachment If Trump Moves to Fire Mueller

-Then finally, although there has been yet another mass shooting not far from where we are broadcasting, we will pause on covering this tragedy until there is more information and instead look into the important races left hanging after the election in Florida and Georgia and speak with the author of the new book “The Embattled Vote in America: From the Founding to the Present”.
+Then finally, although there has been yet another mass shooting not far from where we are broadcasting, we pause on covering this tragedy until there is more information and instead look into the important races left hanging after the election in Florida and Georgia and speak with the author of the new book “The Embattled Vote in America: From the Founding to the Present”.
 Allan Lichtman, a political historian of American politics at American University who has correctly predicted the outcomes of all presidential elections since 1984, including, against all odds, Trump’s election, joins us to discuss the looming possibility of impeachment if Trump moves to fire Mueller.